LMS Elearning Workplace training

 • Provide real-time reporting and analytics.

 Third-party providers make sure their software products play well with LMS by building them to be SCORM-compliant.
-SCORM (Shareable Content Object Reference Model) is a way of standardizing the way eLearning courses are authored.
+SCORM (Shareable Content Object Reference Model) is a way of standardizing the way elearning courses are authored.
 Without SCORM-conformant LMSs and training content, shareability and integration would be a major challenge.
 Other formats include xAPI, AICC, and CM15.

 Learning management system examples